 “I’m not sure we are ready for this yet.”

 You have to give five basic examples of how existing clients made it with your service.
 It’s a bit like giving a pro tip to friends.
 Your prospect needs to understand that implementation will be simple, they need to understand that their decision represents a real value and that with you they will be safe.

 After discovering Faiz, after a demo and giving few examples, decision-makers will ask you for the price.
 Never give the price before you invited to give a price.
 This will definitely show them that you are driven by the sales and not making them feel safe.

 Why do clients buy from you?
 Do they know your customers?

-Most sales team rush into this process but in reality this is where you have to be as slow as possible.
-When you achieved the sales process you are already in front of a qualified prospects, you establish credibility, you’re in front of the decision maker so take your time you are in status quo mode!
+Most sales team rush into this process but in reality, this is where you have to be as slow as possible.
+When you achieved the sales process you are already in front of qualified prospects, you establish credibility, you’re in front of the decision-maker so take your time you are in status quo mode!

 5. You aren’t selling value.

 “This is not a priority for us at the moment.”

 Frankly, buyers don’t care about the product or the service where they care about is how the future are going to make their work easier.
 Purchasing decisions are driven by curiosity at the beginning but very quickly they go down to the very dirty reality.
 Many prospects don’t really know when they knock at the door what you will be selling.
 They have a current supplier and they believe that the supplier can be replaced otherwise they will not be contacting you.

 You have to build a sales approach which creates a sentiment of emergency and share value to decision-makers.
 Too many times salespeople are stuck because they don’t speak to decision-makers.
 Presenting to end-user is important but the company always has a decision-making process that salespeople have to respect.
 Using a new tool will definitely change the value pattern into a company so it is very important to present value first.